 Find a Contractor to Help You

 The City of Berkeley has worked with the Berkeley Fire Safe Council to provide a list of contractors that specialize in defensible space as a service to the public.
-The City of Berkeley makes no representation about the quality of work performed by these contractors.
+The City of Berkeley does not represent contractors or their quality of work.
 Residents must perform their own research to ensure competency, appropriate licenses, valid insurance, and acceptable references.

 Zone 0 - Ember Resistance (0 - 5 feet)